alanjameschapman/whiteboard/docs/TESTING.md

 ### Lighthouse

-WAVE Web Accessibility Evaluation Tool was used throughout the project to check for accessibility issues.
+The WAVE Web Accessibility Evaluation Tool was used throughout the project to check for accessibility issues.
 Lighthouse was then used to test the performance, accessibility, best practices and SEO of the deployed site.
 The PWA score not showing is a [known feature](https://stackoverflow.com/questions/60603960/why-lighthouse-pwa-score-is-blank-even-though-the-page-is-audited).

 Page | Mobile | Desktop | Comment |
 | :-: | :-: | :-: | :-: |